ThomasFreedman/ipfs/README.md

 The Go language seems to change versions regularly, and it may be necessary to change this if you see errors the version is unavailable.
 I am not aware of a method to install "the latest" version of Go, and if there were it may break the ipfs-update program if it isn't compatible with the latest Go language version.

 The amd64 installer also has a setting for the method to start IPFS upon OS startup.
 The default is SYSD=1 to use systemd.
 If set to 0 the alternate method of using @reboot with cron is used.

+All the scripts accept an optional command line parameter to override the default storage of 75% available disk space.
+Provide an integer representing the number of gigabytes you wish to devote to IPFS storage, such as:

+    $> sudo ./ipfs-install 16

+Which sets the ipfs storageMax parameter to 16G.